BROADSoftware/HADeploy/docsite/docs/plugins_reference/hdfs/hdfs_relay.md

 hadoop_conf_dir|no|Where HADeploy will lookup Hadoop configuration file.<br>Default: `/etc/hadoop/conf`
 webhdfs_endpoint|no|HADeploy will perform several actions through WebHDFS REST interface.
 You can specify corresponding endpoint, if it is not defined in the usual configuration way.<br>Default: The value found in `<hadoop_conf_dir>/hdfs-site.xml` principal|no|A Kerberos principal allowing all HDFS related operation to be performed.
-See below keytab_path|no|A path to the associated keytab file on the relay host.
-See below
+See below local_keytab_path|no|A local path to the associated keytab file.
+This path is relative to the embeding file.
+See [below](#kerberos-authentication) relay_keytab_path|no|A path to the associated keytab file on the relay host.
+See [below](#kerberos-authentication)

 ## Kerberos authentication

-When `principal` and `keytab_path` variables are defined, Kerberos authentication will be activated for all HDFS folders, files and trees operations.
+When `principal` and `..._keytab_path` variables are defined, Kerberos authentication will be activated for all HDFS folders, files and trees operations.
 This means a `kinit` will be issued with provided values before any HDFS access, and a `kdestroy` issued after.
 This has the following consequences:

 * All HDFS operations will be performed on behalf of the user defined by the provided principal.
 The user parameter become irrelevant and providing it is an error.

-* The `kinit` will be issued under the relay host ssh_user account (`root` by default).
+* The `kinit` will be issued under the relay host [`ssh_user`](../inventory/hosts) account.
 This means any previous ticket own by this user on this node will be lost.

-* And `ssh_user` must have read access on the provided keytab file.

-Note also this keytab file must exists on the relay host.
-If it is not the case, one may copy it using file copy of HADeploy.
-This wills works as all file copy on the nodes are performed before any HDFS operation (See Execution order in Miscellaneous chapter) (LINK).
+Regarding the keytab file, two cases:

+* This keytab file already exists on the relay host.
+In such case, the `relay_keytab_path` must be set to the location of this file.
+And the relay host's [`ssh_user`](../inventory/hosts) must have read access on it.

+* This keytab file is not present on the relay host.
+In such case the `local_keytab_path` must be set to its local location.
+HADeploy will take care of copying it on the remote relay host, in a location under `tools_folder`.
+Note you can also modify this target location by setting also the `relay_keytab_path` parameter.
+In this case, it must be the full path, including the keytab file name.
+And the containing folder must exists.

 ## Example

 The simplest case:

 ```yaml
 hdfs_relay:
   host: en1
 ```
 Same, with default value sets:

 ```yaml
 hdfs_relay:
   host: en1